hapijs/scooter/README.md

 Scooter uses the [useragent] package to provide user-agent information.
-For more details of what information scooter provides, please see it's web-page.
+For more details of what information scooter provides, please see the useragent web-page.

 [useragent]: https://www.npmjs.org/package/useragent